SheffieldMLtracking/beelabel/README.md

-# beelabel
+# bee_diagnostics
-repo for tools to help label the bee retroreflector images
+A collection of tools for inspecting the images generated, labelling them and building a classifier